Oenothera biennis

 Oenothera biennis, the common evening-primrose, is a species of flowering plant in the family Onagraceae, native to eastern and central North America, from Newfoundland west to Alberta, southeast to Florida, and southwest to Texas, and widely naturalized elsewhere in temperate and subtropical regions.
 Evening primrose oil is produced from the plant.

+Common names

-Other common names include evening star, sundrop, weedy evening primrose, German rampion, hog weed, King's cure-all and fever-plant.
+The plant is known by various common names, such as evening star, sundrop, German rampion, hog weed, and fever-plant.